 Let’s begin with talking about platters.
 You’ll want to keep a few things in mind when selecting which platter to use.
 The first thing is your personal style.
 Secret #1: You’ll want a platter that matches what you already have in the way of serving pieces, dishes and flatware.
-I’m not saying you have to take this as seriously as picking out a sofa, but think of a platter that will keep along with a theme — for instance if you have all white dishes and serving bowls, just about any white platter will fit in well.
-Another example, if your dishes are really modern, an ornate floral platter might look out of place unless you have other pieces to pull together an eclectic look (which I happen to love).
+You do not have to take this as seriously as picking out a sofa, but think of a platter that will keep along with a theme — for instance if you have all white dishes and serving bowls, just about any white platter will fit in well.
+Another example, if your dishes are really modern, an ornate floral platter might look out of place unless you have other pieces to pull together an eclectic look (which is also a great look!).
 It doesn’t have to be matchy-matchy to look put together.

 If you don’t own a giant platter, but you want to, start checking places like thrift stores, TJMaxx, Home Goods, Bed Bath and Beyond, IKEA, and department stores.
 You can often snag a good one for a good price at this time of year.
-Another look I love is a large cutting board or a nice looking roasting pan.
+Another wonderful option is a large cutting board or a nice looking roasting pan.
 You can dress those up too!

 After you pick your platter the real fun begins and you can let your creative side take the reins.
 Secret #3: These are things you want to start thinking a few days before your dinner so you’re not trying to throw something together at the last minute.
 Last minute can work too though (said from experience).

 There are dozens of ways you can go about garnishing your platter.
-I tend to begin thinking about a color scheme first, along with the feeling or mood I want to create.
+You may want to begin by thinking about a color scheme first, along with the feeling or mood you want to create.
 And we’re talking about turkey here, but this advice goes for anytime you’re garnishing a platter or any kind.

 Think about things like the time of day you’ll be eating.
 Later in the evening or the middle of the day?
 Also, is your table extra fancy with your great-grandmother’s china and real silver, or is it more casual.
-And please don’t say paper plates.
-Hah!
 Are you someone who does things over-the-top, or are you more simple?
 From there, you can decide which garnishes best suit the look and feel of your Thanksgiving dinner.
 Here are some examples of creating a mood:

 The turkey on this simple white platter is garnished with roasted vegetables, mushrooms, pears, and herb sprigs.

 They didn’t cook alongside the turkey, but they could have.
-I would maybe garnish my turkey this way for a later, possibly candlelit, Thanksgiving dinner.
+You could maybe garnish the turkey this way for a later, possibly candlelit, Thanksgiving dinner.

-Now, if I was going to have my meal a little earlier in the day with the sunlight pouring through my windows, I might want something bright and cheery like the platters shown above and below.
+Now, if the meal was a little earlier in the day with the sunlight pouring through my windows, you might want something bright and cheery like the platters shown above and below.

-I really like this one on the aqua metal tray because it features fruits and veggies in the colors of the rainbow.
+This one on the aqua metal tray is especially lovely because it features fruits and veggies in the colors of the rainbow.

 Now let’s move on to the garnishes themselves.
-You can garnish your platter with just about anything you can imagine, but I’ve come up with a great list (below) of common and very pretty platter garnishes that will make your turkey look extra special.
+You can garnish your platter with just about anything you can imagine, but here’s a great list (below) of common and very pretty platter garnishes that will make your turkey look extra special.